 - 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
-The work forms part of MAFF's statutory input to the Canterbury District Local Plan. - 1.2 CAN 2 comprises 8.6 hectares of land to the east of the A2 and to the west of Wincheap Farm/ Hollow Lane at Thanington, south-west of Canterbury, Kent.
-An Agricultural Land Classification (ALC) survey was carried out during March 1995.
-The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land surveyed.
-A total of 8 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of survey, the land was not under agricultural management and comprised rough grazing.
-Areas mapped as urban include metalled roads, a furniture warehouse and residential dwellings.
-Land mapped as non-agricultural comprises an area of trees and scrub plus a roadside verge.
-The agricultural buildings consist of storage barns and chicken huts. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The work forms part of MAFF's statutory input to the Canterbury District Local Plan. - 1.2 CAN 1 comprises 2.5 hectares of land south of Wincheap Junior School and to the east of Hollow Lane at Thanington, south-west of Canterbury, Kent.
+This site is contained within CAN 24 and CAN 26, also surveyed in connection with the above Local Plan.
+CAN 1 was the subject of a previous survey in February 1985 (ADAS Reference 2002/040/85) to assess agricultural land quality.
+This survey classified the land as Grade 1.
+This survey was, however, carried out prior to the revision of MAFF's guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988) which came into effect on 1 January 1989.
+Consequently, this site was reevaluated during March 1995.
+Applying the revised ALC guidelines, which have more refined droughtiness (and wetness) criteria compared with the original guidelines, the site is now classified as Grade 2. - 1.3 The 1995 survey was undertaken at a detailed level of approximately one boring per hectare.
+A total of 2 borings and one soil inspection pit were described in accordance with the revised guidelines.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.4 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.5 At the time of survey the land was under permanent grass. - 1.6 The distribution of grades and subgrades is shown on the attached ALC map.
 The map has been drawn at a scale of 1:10,000.
 It is accurate at this scale, but any enlargement would be misleading.
+This map supersedes the 1985 survey. - 1.7 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.8 The previous survey classified the site as Grade 1, arising from deep, well drained silty loams.
+The recent (March 1995) survey found similar soils.
+All of the land surveyed (2.5 ha) has been classified as Grade 2, very good quality, because of minor soil droughtiness limitations.
+Profiles typically comprise deep, well drained and very slightly stony silty and loamy textured soils.
+The interaction between these soil properties and the prevailing local climate, which is relatively dry in a national context, acts to impart a slight soil droughtiness limitation.
+This may lead to the soil available water being insufficient to fully meet crop needs.
+Consequently this land will suffer from a slightly lower yield potential and less consistent crop yields.